Bureau for Economic Policy Analysis: Models

-SAFFIER II is built around a core of 25 equations, the behavioral equations.
-Then there are 270 heuristics, which are non estimated, easy equations.
-The major part of them are 1455 identities.
-These are technical equations and definition equations, which do not change over time.
-The model thus uses a total of 1750 equations.
-Next to these equations, in the model itself, there are 1250 additional equations, which do not influence outcomes of the model but help analyzing and checking the results.

-The models are constructed with high detail and a lot of attention.
-However, models do not always reflect reality and are based on theories.
-In the case of CPB models, there is generally a deviation of up to 1 percentage point.
-The models are regularly updated to reflect new theoretical insights and needs for outcomes.
+The CPB models are regularly updated to reflect new theoretical insights and needs for outcomes.

 International coordination

 The CPB is a member of the EU Independent Fiscal Institutions Network set up by the EU in September 2015.
 In addition to the CPB, the Netherlands is also represented by the Council of State.

 Controversy

 In 2011, the CPB conducted a study on the effects of the Euro for the Netherlands.
 The results were, among others, published in the book 'Europa in crisis' (Europe in crisis).
 One of the conclusions of the research was that the Euro had brought about a week's pay in benefits to the Dutch population (i.e. about 2% income).
 In an interview in De Telegraaf in May 2014, former director Coen Teulings stated that the study performed under his supervision should be taken with a grain of salt, adding that the economic advantages "aren't very clear".